Aleph-Alpha/support/README.md

 - **Triage Integration**: Automatically applies Cosign triage attestations to filter known false positives
 - **Flexible Configuration**: Support for custom Trivy configurations and severity filtering
 - **Dry Run Mode**: Preview what would be scanned without executing actual scans
+ - **Chainguard Base Verification (NEW)**: Verifies if images are based on Chainguard base images and shows the result in the final table

 #### Image Processing Logic